AWS FSx for Lustre – High Performance File System

 • single distribution can have multiple origins and Path pattern in a cache behavior determines which requests are routed to the origin

-• Web distribution supports static, dynamic web content, on demand using progressive download & HLS and live streaming video content
+• supports Web distribution for static, dynamic web content, on demand using progressive download & HLS and live streaming video content

 • supports HTTPS using either